nmeum/input/README.md

 I needed a program to interactively read data from standard input in a shell script, preferably with readline-like key bindings.
 Back then I didn't know about [rlwrap][rlwrap repo] and implemented this from scratch by myself.

-Contrary to rlwrap I initially used [linenoise][linenoise repo] instead of [readline][GNU readline] as it seemed easier to use at the time.
-Unfortunately, linenoise has some shortcomings and isn't properly maintained at the moment.
-I therefore switched to BSD editline with version 0.8.0.
+This implementation is a simpler than rlwrap and additionally supports custom completions (`-c` flag).

 ## Features

-* Support for readline-like key bindings using editline.
+* Support for readline-like key bindings.
-* Support for tab completions using arbitrary shell commands.
+* Support for tab completions using arbitrary commands.
 * Support for a persistent editing history.
 * Support for wide characters.